kejitan/ESVGscale/README.md

 * This is a single user application.
 If multiple users use this application simultaneously, the user input/outputs will interfer.

-* We have not configured GPU on our instance on AWS, therefore 'Display Similar Images' part of the application takes a little longer (about 25 seconds).
+* We have not configured GPU on our instance on AWS, therefore 'Display Similar Images' part of the application takes a little longer (about 20 seconds).
 Please wait for this period after clicking 'Display Similar Images' button before pressing refresh button.
-If the application is installed on a local computer with GPU, the response is faster, about 10 seconds.
+If the application is installed on a local computer with GPU, the response is faster, about 5 seconds.
 Response for text query based search is fast (a couple of seconds) as it does not need Tensorflow/GPU.

 * Install the application on AWS as described in AWSdeployment.md document.

 * Install the application on local computer as described in Installation.md document.

 * For completion, scaling of the system is described in Installation1.md document.

+* The repository contains sample100.zip archive containing sample images for 'Display Similar Images' part of the application.
+You can install them on your computer that runs  web browser, or you may use your own images.

 * IMAGE QUERY BASED IMAGE RETRIEVAL